Do They Speak English in French Immersion?

 Balancing French Immersion with English Use

-Many students in French immersion programs continue to use English outside of class, whether for professional reasons or daily communication.
-This is perfectly fine and does not hinder their ability to learn French.
-In fact, being able to switch between English and French is a valuable skill that enhances overall language proficiency.
-Mastering a second language, such as French, involves the ability to move seamlessly between your native language and the new language, which is a key focus of our immersion program.
+Many students in French immersion programmes continue to use English outside of class, for professional reasons or daily communication.
+This is perfectly fine and does not hinder their French.
+Being able to switch between English and French is itself a valuable skill, one that signals real proficiency.
+Mastering a second language means moving easily between the two, and that ability is one of the focuses of our programme.

 Overcoming Common Concerns about French Immersion